xavier268/gnucash-parser/README.md

 # gnucash-parser

-Parse Gnucash files for the compressed Gnucah fromat to a go obhect where it can be used easily.
+Parse Gnucash files to read from compressed Gnucah format files into a go object where it can be used easily.

-Designed to only read the Gnucash file, will never modify it.
+This librairy will NEVER modify the Guncash file.